 \section{Introduction}

 Graph pattern mining (GPM) consists of finding \emph{relevant} patterns in labeled graphs (networks\footnote{Throughout this work we will use the terms {\em graph} and {\em network} interchangeably.}).
 A pattern is a template of subgraphs, say, two females and two males in a social network connected as a fully connected 4-node subgraph.
-On the other hand, the relevance of a pattern is given by the properties of its occurrences in the graph.
+Further, the relevance of a pattern is given by the properties of its occurrences in the graph.
 For example, in frequent subgraph mining, a subgraph template is considered relevant if it occurs frequently in the network, i.e., the relevance criterion is based on the popularity of the graph patterns~\cite{kuramochi2005finding,preti2018beyond}.

-In the last decades, a variety of GPM methods have emerged, mainly to speedup existing algorithms~\cite{jiang2013survey,buzmakov2017efficient}.
+In the last decades, a variety of GPM methods have emerged with the purpose to speedup existing algorithms~\cite{jiang2013survey,buzmakov2017efficient}.
 These techniques are used in several high-impact applications, such as label and link prediction~\cite{Meng2018} and the analysis of biological networks~\cite{alon-network-motifs}, semantic (RDF) graphs~\cite{Choi:2009}, citation and social networks~\cite{percolation,Benson2016}.
 More recently, there has been growing interest in specific properties of these patterns~\cite{corescope, koutra2015summarizing}.

 Despite the huge interest in GPM applications, existing methods are usually restricted to specific tasks.
-Moreover, design an efficient algorithm for a given GPM task is usually hard, since even reasonably-sized real-world networks ($>10$k nodes) tend to have a massive number of $k$-node subgraphs ($k \geq 4$), which may leave the mining process impracticable.
+Moreover, designing an efficient algorithm for a given GPM task is usually hard, since even reasonably-sized real-world networks ($>10$k nodes) tend to have a massive number of $k$-node subgraphs ($k \geq 4$), which may let the mining process impracticable.

-This work generalizes GPM tasks through user-defined local \emph{subgraph relations}, and introduces an efficient sampling algorithm to estimate user-defined subgraph statistics over the subgraph classes that arise due to these relationship definitions.
+This work generalizes GPM tasks through user-defined local \emph{subgraph relations}, and introduces an efficient sampling algorithm to estimate user-defined subgraph statistics over the subgraph classes that arise from these relationship definitions.
 Let $\sS^{(k)}$ be the set of all $k$-node induced subgraphs of $G$.
-A subgraph relation R splits $\sS^{(k)}$ into partitions or \emph{subgraph classes}, where a pair of subgraphs $S, S' \in \sS^{(k)}$ belong to the same {\em subgraph class} iff they have relationship R. Our task is to compute the relevance of a pattern as a function of its subgraph classes in $G$.
+A subgraph relation R splits $\sS^{(k)}$ into partitions or \emph{subgraph classes}, where a pair of subgraphs $S, S' \in \sS^{(k)}$ belongs to the same {\em subgraph class} iff they have relationship R. Our task is to compute the relevance of a pattern as a function of its subgraph classes in $G$.